Dark Skies Forever

 Stargazing Tools & Tips

-Two things that most beginners fail to adequately consider when getting into the hobby of amateur astronomy or when considering purchasing a telescope, are the devastating effects of light pollution on our hobby and how it limits what you can see in the night sky and how difficult it is to move around a large heavy telescope.
-Before purchasing a telescope I recommend that beginners first go out and learn the brightest stars, learn how the sky moves, and learn the major constellations as this will allow you to find things in the night sky more easily and appreciate the night sky more.
-Once you master those three things then you should try out using a simple pair of binoculars to locate objects.
+Two things that most beginners fail to adequately consider when getting into the hobby of amateur astronomy or when considering purchasing a telescope, are (1) the devastating effects of light pollution on our hobby and how it limits what you can see in the night sky and (2) how difficult it is to move around a large heavy telescope.
+Before purchasing a telescope I recommend you at least learn the brightest stars and major constellations as this will help you to find things in the night sky more easily.
+Try using a simple pair of binoculars to locate objects before buying a telescope to get an idea of how to locate objects and what they might look like.
 Then after using binoculars and your naked eye for a while and getting the hang of locating objects you might consider purchasing a telescope.

 When you head out each night be sure to let your eyes get used to the dark or what we called dark adapted.
 Wait at least 15 minutes before you can expect your pupils to dilate enough to allow you to see things in the night sky.